eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 In reality, Approval voting is, in my opinion, a "Condorcet-lite" method.
 It's not a Condorcet method *proper*, but I would absolutely say a "generalized" Condorcet method is an appropriate name.
 We simplify the ballot to make it more tractable, more accessible, and more consistent.
 But it is still, at its core, fundamentally electing the candidate who is ranked strictly above any other candidate by a majority of voters who express a preference.
 And Approval inherits the base legitimacy of any system that does this reliably (Condorcet methods), along with the legitimacy that comes from simplified ballot data.

 There is one point (among many) that should be addressed, however.
-Plurality voting, as a matter of act, also satisfies many of the same properties we have proved for Approval.
+Plurality voting, as a matter of fact, also satisfies many of the same properties we have proved for Approval.
 It is also technically a Condorcet method (based on the ballot data) that satisfies IIA, and it is also strategyproof if you assume that voters can only like a single candidate and equally dislike all other candidates.
 However, this isn't the gotcha some might think, because this is so because plurality is just an arbitrary restriction on Approval voting.
 Approval voting is precisely the minimal level of ballot restriction we can place on a Condorcet method to ensure that it works 100% of the time.

 All Condorcetists choose to simplify the data through some sort of limitation on what ballots voters can cast, for the purpose of making the system tractable and practical.
 And we have a hierarchy of compromises that a Condorcet method can make.